 '''

-OPTION SYSTEM SPI GP18, GP19, GP16
+OPTION SYSTEM SPI GP10, GP11, GP12

 '''

-To use the touch facility MMBasic must be told that it is available using the OPTION TOUCH command.
-This should be done after the LCD display has been configured.
-This command tells MMBasic what pins are used for the Chip Select and Interrupt signals.
-For example this sets Chip Select to the GP12 pin and Interrupt to GP11:
+To use the touch facility MMBasic must be told that the touch controller is available on the system SPI bus by using the OPTION TOUCH command.
+This tells MMBasic what pins are used for the Chip Select and Interrupt signals.

+As an example, for a typical ILI9341 display, this sets Chip Select to the GP12 pin and Interrupt to GP11: